-Thanks for reading!
-If you want to keep up with the latest updates and news about astronomy and space exploration, visit www.thecosmiccompanion.com, join our Facebook page, and follow @TheCosmicCompanion on Instagram and @CompanionCosmic on Twitter.
+If you want to keep up with the latest updates and news about astronomy and space exploration, visit www.thecosmiccompanion.com, join my Facebook page, and follow @TheCosmicCompanion on Instagram and @CompanionCosmic on Twitter.

 Do you know someone else who would love this newsletter?
 Please share!
-Invest in knowledge with a premium subscription for yourself or a loved one today!
+Invest in knowledge with a premium subscription for yourself or a loved one today (including advance viewings of my weekly video show)!
 Or, I’d love it if you could buy me a cup of coffee - I LOVE coffee!
+Thanks!

 Astronomy - Don’t Leave Home Without It!